-The protagonists of today's sponge cake are citrus fruits and olive oil.
+The protagonists of today's cake are citrus fruits and olive oil.
 This lemon, orange and oil cake pays homage to the Provence region.
-The result is a very airy and light sponge cake, as well as very tasty, intense and juicy, from which a delicious aroma of olive oil and the citrus touch of the syrup with which we brush it emerges.
+The result is a very airy and light cake, as well as very tasty, intense and juicy, from which a delicious aroma of olive oil and the citric touch of the syrup we brush it with emerges.

-To prepare the sponge cake, there are two important things to keep in mind: first, add a lot of air in the first steps, when beating the egg.
-The second thing is to bake in a ceramic tray or mold: ceramic trays, like the one from Le Creuset that we use today, are made of moist material and contribute to obtaining moist and spongy biscuits (they do not dry out the dough like other materials, which does not matter at all). in a biscuit).
+To prepare the cake there are two important things to take into account: first, provide a lot of air in the first steps, when beating the egg.
+The second thing is to bake in a ceramic tray or mold : ceramic trays, such as the one from Le Creuset that we use today, are made of moist material and contribute to obtaining moist and spongy biscuits (they do not dry out the dough like other materials, which are of no interest at all). in a cake).

 Ingredients